aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ## How to set material color for each node?

-Iterate through the color vectors, create cube nodes, and set attributes such as material, **set material color**, and translation.
-This is the core of controlling the visual appearance of each mesh instance.
+`LambertMaterial` is a simple material type that defines diffuse color for a mesh.
+Iterate through the color vectors, create a cube node for each entry, assign a fresh `LambertMaterial` with the current color, and position the node using a translation matrix.
+This pattern ensures every node displays a unique color while still referencing the same underlying mesh.

 ```java
 int idx = 0;